simgrid/simgrid/docs/source/intro_concepts.rst

 Depending on the context, you may see some parts of this process as less important, but you should pay close attention if you want to be confident in the results coming out of your simulations.
-In particular, you should not trust blindly your results but always strive to double-check them.
+In particular, you should not blindly trust your results but always strive to double-check them.
 Likewise, you should question the realism of your input configuration, and we even encourage you to doubt (and check) the provided performance models.

 To ease such questioning, you really should logically separate these parts in your experimental setup.
-It is seen as a very bad practice to merge the application, the platform and the deployment all together.
+It is seen as a very bad practice to merge the application, the platform, and the deployment all together.
 SimGrid is versatile and your mileage may vary, but you should start with your Application specified as a C++ or Java program, using one of the provided XML platform file, and with your deployment in a separate